Murry Wilson: Illness and death

 On June 4, 1973, Murry died at his home in Whittier, California, after having a heart attack at the age of 55.
 His official cause of death was attributed to "acute myocardial infarcation" as a result of "coronary atherosclerosis".
 Brian and Dennis did not attend the funeral, but Dennis visited Murry's body in the morgue.
 Brian later said, "I didn’t go to his funeral.
 I went to New York with Diane, my sister-in-law.
 I wasn’t staying away out of anger or anything.
 It was just too many things all at once, and I was not in the mood to go to my dad’s funeral."
 Carl said, "I really loved my dad a lot.
 It just about killed Brian when our dad died."

-Murry was buried in Inglewood Park Cemetery in Inglewood, California.
+Murry was buried in Inglewood Park Cemetery in Inglewood, California, in an unmarked grave.
 Shortly after Murry's death, Brian told an interviewer that he was planning to record Murry's song "Lazaloo".
 (Note: Brian described the song as "five and a half minutes long.
 It was about an exotic love affair in Turkey.
 Dad was a little ballsy.")
 It was also reported that Brian wrote a song, "Just an Imitation", as a tribute to his father.
 As of 2014, a tape of the song had yet to surface.
 Wilson later described it as "a beautiful ballad and kind of a tribute to my dad."
 On December 1, 1997, Audree died of kidney failure and cardiovascular issues at the age of 80.